-Educational institutions are like bee-keepers.
+Educational institutions are like beekeepers.
 While their principal aim is to provide education and raise people's earnings, in the process they create an array of external benefits.
 Students' health and lifestyles are improved, and society indirectly benefits just as orchard owners indirectly benefit from beekeepers.
-Aiming at a more complete accounting of the benefits generated by education, the model tracks and accounts for many of these external social benefits.

-more on alcohol and become dependent on alcohol.
+Aiming at a more complete accounting of the benefits generated by education, the model tracks and accounts for many of these external social benefits. education.
+For example, adults with college degrees may be more likely to spend more on alcohol and become dependent on alcohol.
 Thus, in some cases the social savings associated with a health factor can be negative.
-Nevertheless, the overall health savings for society are positive, amounting to \$3.2 million.
-Crime savings amount to \$525.3 thousand, including savings associated with a reduced number of crime victims, added worker productivity, and reduced expenditures for police and law enforcement, courts and administration of justice, and corrective services.
-Finally, the present value of the savings related to income assistance amount to \$509.2 thousand, stemming from a reduced number of persons in need of welfare or unemployment benefits.
-All told, social savings amounted to \$4.2 million in benefits to communities and citizens in Oregon.
+Nevertheless, the overall health savings for society are positive, amounting to \$204.5 million.
+Crime savings amount to \$37.1 million, including savings associated with a reduced number of crime victims, added worker productivity, and reduced expenditures for police and law enforcement, courts and administration of justice, and corrective services.
+Finally, the present value of the savings related to income assistance amount to \$32.6 million, stemming from a reduced number of persons in need of welfare or unemployment benefits.
+All told, social savings amounted to \$274.2 million in benefits to communities and citizens in Oregon.